What is a Blood Deficiency?

 restless legs

-What Causes a Blood Deficiency?
+What Can Cause a Blood Deficiency?

-high stress
+high stress (on a chronic basis)

-overwork without sufficient rest
+overwork or being too busy, without sufficient rest

 pregnancy